 Nonetheless, as The Motley Fool warned back in December 2013, Darden's shedding of Red Lobster could still possibly sound a death knell for the chain:

 It's not so much that Red Lobster is a damaged brand, but rather that its results reflect all too closely the trends seen all across the casual-dining sector.
 Releasing it back into the wild on its own may only cause the restaurant chain to fail.

 It's clear Red Lobster can't compete on its own yet, and until it can find a way to bring diners back to the restaurant, it would be foolhardy to cast it off.

-It's possible that the Red Lobster chain may be under new ownership (or at least separated from its parent corporation) sometime in the near future, and it's also possible that (whether or not a change in ownership occurs) economic circumstances may lead to the closure of Red Lobster outlets in upcoming years.
-But those possibilities are currently only speculative and uncertain, so there's no definitive reason to expect that the entire chain will be closing its doors anytime soon.
+It's possible that economic circumstances may lead to the closure of some Red Lobster outlets in upcoming years, or even the eventual demise of the chain itself.
+But those possibilities are currently only speculative and uncertain; there's no definitive reason to expect that the entire chain will be closing its doors anytime soon.